Wroppy/loded_frezeer/README.md

-## Loded Frezzeer
+## Loded Frezeer

-Welcome to Loded Frezzer, a website for managing the shared expenses, chores and shopping lists for my current university flat, and yes, we do have a loaded freezer.
+Welcome to Loded Frezer, a website for managing the shared expenses, chores and shopping lists for my current university flat, and yes, we do have a loaded freezer.

 ## Features